 Early studies looking at the impact of age on A1C failed to demonstrate an association due to failures in methodology.
 However, newer studies like this one studying the effects of age on A1C have found a link between age and higher A1C in individuals with normal glucose and without diabetes.

-Researchers believe that changes in the rate of glycation associated with aging may be responsible for this altered A1C reading.
+Researchers believe that changes in the rate of glycation associated with aging may be responsible for this elevated A1C reading.

-As we’ve discussed, there are many reasons why your A1C may be elevated even when your glucose levels are still within a healthy range.
+As we’ve discussed, there are many reasons why your A1C may be elevated even when your glucose levels are still within a normal, healthy range.
+Luckily, there are many lifestyle changes that may help you lower your A1C levels over time, such as:

 Engage with Your Blood Glucose Levels with Nutrisense